open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 ## Go

-If you need to update the version of Go used to build OPA you must update two files in the root of this repository:
+If you need to update the version of Go used to build OPA you must update these files in the root of this repository:

-* `.travis.yml` which is used to configure the Travis CI build environment.
 * `Makefile`- which is used to produce releases locally.
 Update the `GOVERSION` variable.